 ► Let’s profess our ethical way of life and refuse stigmatization

 The March will take the form of an energetic parade representing the animals and their voices.
-This year, the focus will be on gallinaceans.

 The pace of the parade will be set by a batucada, which will open the March.
 Then, slogans will be chanted by the crowd, and giant animals will march along.
 Everyone is welcome to bring their own placards to oppose speciesism or to advocate a vegan diet.
 Such placards will also be available at the Veggie Pride booth.